 I need to meditate, I need to read a good book, I need to go somewhere that’s inspiring, I need to step out into nature.
 These are the alternatives.
 And I would’ve never recognized that if it weren’t for that little hand knocking on the door that morning.

-It’s almost like it was divine intervention.
+It’s as though it was divine intervention.

 But you recognized it as such.
 You have to choose to see that because you could have easily said ‘leave me alone’ or simply ignore that moment.